There’s this old-age adage that couples who look a lot like each other tend to last.

 Why does this happen?
 Do people have the affinity to be attracted towards those they can see themselves in, physically at least?

 More interestingly, these physical likenesses tend to further develop over time too.
 To somehow prove this, participants perceived older married couples to look more similar than newlyweds.
 Furthermore, it was also noted that couples who were reported to be the happiest resembled each other more closely.

 But how do these psychologists explain this?
-They say that the similarity in appearance is the result of empathic behaviors of couples.
-They think that because romantic couples frequently empathize with each other and share their emotional states, these shared emotions equal to same facial expressions— the key to increased physical similarity.
+They say that the similarity in appearance is the result of the empathic behaviours of couples.
+They think that because romantic couples frequently empathize with each other and share their emotional states, these shared emotions equal to the same facial expressions— the key to increased physical similarity.
 They tend to have the same creases and lines over their faces, however, the couple’s environment and diet can also be a contributing factor to their similar appearances.